kaya70875/ytfetcher/README.md

 > ⚡ Turn hours of YouTube videos into clean, structured text in minutes.

-**YTFetcher** is a Python tool for fetching YouTube video transcripts in bulk, along with metadata like titles, publish dates, and descriptions.
-Perfect for **NLP datasets, search indexes, or content analysis apps**.
-⭐ *If you find this useful, please star the repo!*
+A python tool for fetching thousands of videos fast from a Youtube channel along with structured transcripts and additional metadata.
+Export data easily as CSV, TXT, or JSON.

 ---